Lamborghini Miura: P400SV

 There was a misprint in the SV owners manual indicating bigger intake valves in English size (but correct size in metric).
-The intake and exhaust valves in all 4 litre Lamborghini V12 engines remained the same throughout all models.
+The intake and exhaust valves in all 4-litre Lamborghini V12 engines remained the same throughout all models.
 This intake size misprint carried forward into Espada 400GT and Countach LP 400/LP 400S owners manuals as well.

 P400 Jota

 In 1970, Lamborghini development driver Bob Wallace created a test mule that would conform to the FIA's Appendix J racing regulations.
 The car was appropriately named the Miura Jota (the pronunciation of the letter 'J' in Spanish).
 Wallace made extensive modifications to the standard Miura chassis and engine.
 Weight reductions included replacing steel chassis components and body panels with the lightweight aluminium alloy Avional and replacing side windows with plastic, with the resulting car weighing approximately 800 lb less than a production Miura.
 A front spoiler was added and the headlights were replaced with fixed, faired-in units.
 Wallace substituted two smaller, sill-mounted fuel tanks for the single larger original unit.
-The suspension was reworked and widened (9" in the front, 12" in the rear), and lightweight wheels were fitted.
-The engine was modified to produce 418-440 bhp at 8800 rpm, with an increased compression ratio, altered cams, electronic ignition, dry-sump lubrication and a less restrictive exhaust system.
+The suspension was reworked and the wheels widened (9" in the front, 12" in the rear), and lightweight wheels were fitted.
+The engine was modified to produce 418-440 bhp at 8800 rpm, with an increased compression ratio (from 10.4:1 to 11.5:1), altered cams, electronic ignition, dry-sump lubrication and a less restrictive exhaust system.
 This single example was eventually sold to a private buyer after extensive testing.
 In April 1971, the car crashed on the yet-unopened ring road around the city of Brescia, and burned to the ground.

 It was once widely believed that the Jota had the chassis number of #5084 (a number well out of sequence for the date in question), it has been clarified by Miura expert Joe Sackey in his book The Lamborghini Miura Bible that this is not the case, and that #5084 is in fact a factory modified SV to SVJ spec.

 After the Miura Jota had been destroyed, its original owner Walter Ronchi commissioned two former Lamborghini employees to build a P400S-based tribute car.
 This vehicle is known under the nickname "Millechiodi" and has been specially modified both inside and outside to match the specifications of the original Jota.

 Another recreation of the Jota was later undertaken by Chris Lawrence of Wymondham Engineering for Lamborghini owner Piet Pulford from the United Kingdom on chassis #3033.
 Chassis #4280 is also known to be another Jota recreation based on a Miura S specification, receiving an SV engine stamped #30633 and a Jota conversion in Japan.